• Share this on:

 Ask your question

 Remember that many of the requirements in the Netherlands come from German retailers.
 For this reason, Dutch traders are very strict on certifications and pesticide residues.
 It is best to prepare for the highest standards.
-This way your product will be suitable for most markets and you will be able to negotiate the best possible price.
+This way, your product will be suitable for most markets and you will be able to negotiate the best possible price.

-Michel Peperkamp – market expert at ICI Business
+Michel Peperkamp, market expert, ICI Business

 Webinar recording